pokt-network/pocket-e2e-stack/docs/run-localnet.md

 MONGO_INITDB_DATABASE=gateway
 ```

-1. Create an `.env` file based on the template & update the following variables:
+1. Create an `.env` file based on the template & add/update the following variables:

 ```bash